tanzil7890/Wordpress_automated_element_variant/README.txt

 Element Variants allows you to create personalized content for different users by visually selecting elements on your pages and creating variations based on user roles, login status, and more.

-Similar to Coframe's variant creation system, this plugin makes it easy to personalize your WordPress site without coding.
+Similar to Outhad AI's variant creation system, this plugin makes it easy to personalize your WordPress site without coding.

 = Key Features =